Table of Contents

-While There Is No IHOP Vegan Menu, There Are a Few IHOP Vegan Options
+While There Is No IHOP Vegan Menu, There Are a Few IHOP Vegan Options.
+Let’s find out!

 IHOP, otherwise known as the International House Of Pancakes, is not the most vegan-friendly place, but this is not the worst place for a vegan to find themselves either.
-You will not be able to indulge in french toast, pancakes (yep, no vegan pancakes), crepes, waffles, or anything like that.
+You will not be able to indulge in french toast, pancakes (yep, no vegan pancakes), crepes, waffles, or anything like that, because they use either milk or eggs in them, or both of these.
 They do not even have a veggie burger, but you can build a decent vegan meal at IHOP out of plant-based side dishes.

 When it comes to ordering a vegan breakfast at one of these popular restaurants, nothing compares to Denny’s Vegan Options.
 However, IHOP still has a few solid vegan options.
 Going to IHOP for food every week would get boring real quick, but once in a while is perfectly fine.

-Until the day the rumors of vegan-friendly pancakes become a reality, you will have to make do if you end up stuck eating breakfast at this restaurant.
+Until the day the rumors of vegan-friendly pancakes become a reality, you will have to make do if you end up stuck eating breakfast at the 1700 IHOP locations in the United States.

 Vegan Sides at IHOP